Board Member, BMFI

 Read more about Amy Corbin, Ph.D., on Muhlenberg’s website.

-Lisa DeNight graduated with a B.A. in French and film studies from West Chester University and has been with Bryn Mawr Film Institute since 2008 as a moderator for special event film screenings and monthly discussion series, and as an instructor of Summer Classics Seminars on films such as The Innocents and Gaslight.
+Lisa DeNight graduated with a B.A. in French and film studies from West Chester University and has been with Bryn Mawr Film Institute since 2008 as a moderator for special event film screenings and monthly discussion series, and as an instructor of Cinema Classics Seminars on films such as The Innocents and Gaslight.
 Additionally, she has taught numerous film courses through the James H. Groves School in Delaware.
 She loves a good New Wave, especially French, American and Czech.
 Other areas of cinematic interest include film noir and the oeuvre of Paul Thomas Anderson.
 One of her most treasured recollections is a brief but memorable chat with Agnès Varda.

 Andrew J. Douglas is the founding director of education at Bryn Mawr Film Institute, having joined the organization in July 2005, four months after its opening.
 Since that time, the institute has offered more than 200 distinct classes, seminars, and discussion series, and the film studies curriculum has grown to offer more than forty classes to over 1,600 students each year.
 In addition, Andrew shepherds BMFI’s ongoing relationships with its Community Partners, oversees the third-grade visual literacy and arts education program, See Hear Feel Film, and supervises the annual Summer Filmmaking Workshop.
 Andrew also educates thousands of students about film each year through campus and classroom visits, and during field trips to BMFI, and presents film lectures and programs to thousands of adults at a range of institutions and organizations in the region.
 In all, BMFI educates over 5,000 people a year.
+In 2019, Andrew became Senior Director of Education and Administration when his role expanded to include management of BMFI’s communication and special programming efforts, as well.
+In 2022, he became Deputy Director of BMFI and his duties expanded further to include the supervision of the directors and managers responsible for communication, donor engagement, education, membership, and programming.

 Andrew earned his B.A. from Brandeis University, where he majored in American Studies and completed the Film Studies and Journalism Programs.
 He spent the next year in New York City, working as a film critic, before heading to the University of North Carolina at Chapel Hill where he earned his M.A. in Communication Studies.
 Following a position there as a visiting lecturer, Andrew went to Northwestern University, where he received a Ph.D. from the Department of Radio/Television/Film.
 His areas of focus were American film history, film theory, and genre theory.